 Former Coventry resident sentenced for 2020 assault

 Nov.
-7—COVENTRY — A former Coventry resident was sentenced Monday for a sexual assault that occurred in 2020.
+8—COVENTRY — A former Coventry resident was sentenced Monday for a sexual assault that occurred in 2020.

 Joseph Lodge, 39, was sentenced to 10 years, suspended after 5 1/2 years, and five years of probation following his conviction on Aug.
 5 in Vernon Superior Court for fourth-degree sexual assault, first-degree unlawful restraint, third-degree strangulation, third-degree assault, and stealing a firearm.